Understanding Job Application Response Times - Gain Insights!

 A long wooden table with open laptops on either side of the table.
 A white man with glasses works at the laptop in the backround.
 The laptop in the foreground is unattended and there is some computer code on the screen.

-In this post, we’ll show you how long it takes to hear back after applying for a job in 2023, and address other related questions that might cross your mind.
+In this post, we’ll show you how long to wait for a response after applying for a job and address other related questions that might cross your mind.

-How long does it take to hear back after applying for a job online?
+How long does it take to get a response after applying for a job?

 1. Look for a “closing date” on the job posting